-- 1. A live ball can be caught in flight by an opposing player.
+- 1. A live ball can be caught in flight by a player.
 A catch is considered valid at the moment when the ball is considered in control of the catcher, at the discretion of the match official. - 2.
 At least one of the catcher's hands must be in contact with the ball for it to be considered to be in control. - 3.
 The catcher is not required to have any points of contact with the court for a catch to be considered valid.
 If the player catches a ball mid-air, and the match official deems they already had control of the ball, the catch is valid.
 Any subsequent actions (for example landing out of bounds or being hit) will be considered separate, and if the catching player will be deemed out later, this does not compromise the validity of the previous catch. - 4.
 After a catch, the opposing player who threw the ball or performed a block on the ball last, will be immediately deemed out.
-The first out teammate of the catching player in the queue becomes a returning player and must return to court immediately. - 5.
+The first out teammate of the catching players or, if no out players, the first exiting teammate of the catching player becomes a returning player. - 5.
 Illegally thrown balls, while not being able to hit out opponents, can always be caught by an opponent. - 6.
-If the catch happens mid-air and the catching player lands into the opponents' court, they will be called out for being out of bounds, but would also be punished with a yellow card if the jump is considered dangerous. - If a ball is caught after rebounding off one or more players, the catch is valid but the previously hit players are still deemed out. - 8.
+If the catch happens mid-air and the catching player lands into the opponents' fair territory, they will be called out for being out of bounds, but would also be punished with a yellow card if the jump is considered dangerous. - 7.
+If a ball is caught after rebounding off one or more players, the catch is valid but the previously hit players are still deemed out - 8.
 When performing a catch, if a ball comes into contact with a dead object and a player attempting to catch it simultaneously, the catch is not considered valid and the player attempting the catch is deemed out.
 This is known as "trapping". - 9.
 If more than one player makes contact with a live ball simultaneously, all are considered out. - 10.
 Players are not allowed to use any part of their uniform to catch a ball.